jessefrench/jessefrench/README.md

 ### Hi 👋, I'm Jesse.

-I'm a creative and detail-oriented software engineer with an eye for great design.
+I'm a creative and detail-oriented web developer with an eye for great design.
 I have a proven track record of creating and implementing successful frontend and backend web applications.
 I'm looking to bring my skills to a tech company with global reach.

 See [my website](https://jessefrenchdev.com) for more information!